hafezbazrafshan/single-phase-feeders/README.md

  ### `solve<NetworkName>.m`
-  This script takes in a MatFile named `<NetworkName>SinglePhase.mat` from the directory [SinglePhaseMatFiles/](https://github.com/hafezbazrafshan/single-phase-feeders/tree/FeederConstruction/SinglePhaseMatFiles) and computes the Z-Bus method
+  This script takes in a MatFile named `<NetworkName>SinglePhase.mat` from the directory [SinglePhaseMatFiles/](https://github.com/hafezbazrafshan/single-phase-feeders/tree/master/SinglePhaseMatFiles) and computes the Z-Bus method

+ ## Contraction mapping
+ The directory [SinglePhaseContraction/](https://github.com/hafezbazrafshan/single-phase-feeders/tree/master/SinglePhaseContraction) numerically verify that the Z-Bus method is a contraction.